sahana/eden/docs/en/dev/environment.rst

 exactly the same way as manage.py and it must be used to run any django management commands while you are in the development environment.

-.. note:: On some linux systems, running bin/buildout fails when installing
+.. warning:: On some linux systems, running bin/buildout fails when installing
           PIL.
 The solution is to install python-imaging and in some environments python-devel too.
 Install python-imaging and re-run bin/buildout.